alex6H/ArcGIS_Toolbox/README.md

 This repository is under construction.
 Do not hesite to raise any issue.

 # 1. Data management
-## Import All Project's Shapefiles In The GDB
+## Import All Project's shapefiles In the GDB

 Easily import all shapefiles of a project into a Geodatabase (GDB).
 All shapefile will be imported in EPSG 3857.